Aiswaryaraja1996/Hotjar/README.md

 # Hotjar

 ## About the Project
-This is the working clone of the websie Hotjar https://www.hotjar.com/ .
+This is our very first collaborative project which we are doing as a part of our curriculum at MASAI. we have developed the working clone of the websie Hotjar https://www.hotjar.com/ .
 Hotjar is a powerful tool that reveals the online behavior and voice of users by combining both Analysis and Feedback tools.
 The aim was to clone a minimum of 6 pages within 9 days.